-Section 1.
+17 18 Section 1.
 G.S.
 30-16 reads as rewritten:

 "§ 30-16.
-Duty of personal representative or magistrate to assign allowance.
+Duty of personal representative, or magistrate or clerk of court to assign allowance.

 It shall be the duty of every administrator, collector, or executor of a will, on application in writing, signed by the surviving spouse, at any time within one year after the death of the deceased spouse, to assign to the surviving spouse the year's allowance as provided in this Article.